vmware/vic-product/docs/user_doc/vic_cloud_admin/create_replication_endpoints.md

 1. Log in to the vSphere Integrated Containers Registry instance to use as the source registry for replications.

    Log in at https://<i>vic_appliance_address</i>:8282.
-Use the `admin` account, or an account with Administrator privileges.
+Use an account with administrator privileges.
 If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Registry, replace 443 with the appropriate port.
 2. Expand **Administration** on the left, click **Replication**, then click the **+ Endpoint** button.
 3. Enter a suitable name for the new replication endpoint.
 4. Enter the full URL of the vSphere Integrated Containers Registry instance to set up as a replication endpoint.